YuanKJing/JunqiJing/content/authors/admin/_index.md

 ## About Me

-My name is Junqi Jing (Chinese: 荆浚淇), and I am currently an undergraduate student at Harbin Institute of Technology.
-I have previously visited the MiLab at Westlake University, where I had the opportunity to learn from Professor Donglin Wang.
-In July 2025, I will visit Professor Kai Zhang’s lab at Nanjing University.
-In the upcoming fall semester, I will join POSTECH (Pohang University of Science and Technology), South Korea, as an exchange student and conduct research in the lab of Professor Kwang In Kim.
+My primary research areas are **Embodied AI** and **diffusion models**.
+I am dedicated to exploring the integration of generative AI and embodied intelligence, particularly focusing on **diffusion policies** and **using generative approaches to address data scarcity**.
+Recently, I have been deeply interested in **learning from large-scale human video data**.
+If you have any ideas or insights related to this topic, feel free to reach out to me via email.

+I have previously conducted research visits at **MiLab, Westlake University**, and **Nanjing University (Suzhou)**, where I had the great honor of collaborating with [Prof. Donglin Wang](https://milab.westlake.edu.cn/) and [Prof. Kai Zhang](https://cszn.github.io/).
+Currently, I am spending one semester at **POSTECH MLV Lab**, working in collaboration with [Prof. Kwang In Kim](https://sites.google.com/view/kimki).

-I am currently seeking a 2025 winter internship.
+I am currently seeking a **2025 winter internship**.
 If you have any ideas or potential collaborations, feel free to contact me at [jqjing@stu.hit.edu.cn](mailto:jqjing@stu.hit.edu.cn) or [xingkong8527@gmail.com](mailto:xingkong8527@gmail.com).